Edit Content

 Positive error culture: courage & willingness to take risks

-As a digital leader, you should be open to your mistakes as a role model, because a characteristic element of digital leadership is a positive culture of mistakes, which means that mistakes are not seen as negative per se, but rather as opportunities to learn from them.
+As a digital leader, it’s important that you act as a role model and be open about your mistakes.
+A positive culture of error is an essential element of digital leadership.
+This means that mistakes should not be seen as something negative, but as opportunities to learn from them.

 As a result, employees can throw new ideas into the room and discuss them without fear or inhibition.
 People no longer cling to old structures for fear of making the wrong decisions and can give more room to innovations.
-Decisions must be made courageously, even if they are fraught with risk.
-This is the only way companies can keep up with rapid change and cross borders into new business models, groups and partnership ecosystems.
+Courageous decisions are essential, even if they involve risks.
+Only in this way can companies withstand rapid change and cross borders to new business models, groups and partnership ecosystems

 Teamwork & Communication

-The company alone is not enough to retain employees these days.
+Nowadays, the company alone is not enough to retain employees.
 Due to fast-paced change and digital transformation, people are more dependent than ever on social structures and a sense of teamwork, even in their workplace.
-As a digital leader, you have a crucial role here that requires a high level of social competence.
-You are responsible for developing this important team feeling in each employee so that communication can be open and there is trust within the team.
+Here, as a digital leader, you have a very crucial role that requires a high level of social competence.
+You are responsible for developing this important team feeling among all employees, so that communication can be open and there is trust within the team.
 This point is extremely important, especially for the younger generation.

 To achieve this, you can use certain approaches, such as implementing a feedback culture or establishing common core values that your team can identify with.
 But most importantly, you must lead by example.
 What does it mean?